jhevtech/jhevtech/README.md

  <b>Hi, I’m Jhevaughn👋<b>

-- I’m interested in Data Science/Engineering.👀
+- I’m interested in Data Engineering.👀
 - Currently a Junior in University, studying Computer Engineering
 - How to reach me: www.linkedin.com/in/jhevaughn-panton